 You probably have a few questions you'd like to ask and, luckily for you, we've answered some of the most frequently asked queries below.

-Is a red switch keyboard quieter than a brown switch?
+Is a Cherry MX Red keyboard quieter than a Cherry MX Brown?

 Cherry MX Brown switches have a small bump on each keystroke that helps reduce any mistakes and, therefore, should improve typing speed.
 But, it's also these bumps that tend to make this type of keyboard louder because it produces more vibration.

 Cherry MX Red keyboards, however, are smoother to type on and therefore tend to be much quieter.

 Yes, mechanical keyboards are good for gaming.
 Gamers tend to prefer mechanical keyboards compared to membrane peripherals because they generally respond quickly and are more tactile.